 Fixed Income Securities Risk.
 The value of the Fund's investments in fixed income securities will fluctuate with changes in interest rates.
 Typically, a rise in interest rates causes a decline in the value of fixed income securities owned indirectly by the Fund.
 On the other hand, if rates fall, the value of the fixed income securities generally increases.
-The Fund may be subject to a greater risk of rising interest rates due to the current period of historically low rates and the effect of potential government fiscal policy initiatives and resulting market reaction to those initiatives.
 Below are several specific risks associated with investments in fixed income securities.